tuncdoygun1/linux/Documentation/hwmon/peci-cputemp.rst

 			the CPU package.

 temp2_label		"DTS"
-temp2_input		Provides current temperature of the CPU package scaled
-			to match DTS thermal profile.
-temp2_max		Provides thermal control temperature of the CPU package
+temp2_input		Provides current DTS temperature of the CPU package. temp2_max		Provides thermal control temperature of the CPU package
 			which is also known as Tcontrol. temp2_crit		Provides shutdown temperature of the CPU package which